 Post-operative digital dental radiographs (x-rays) for each extraction

-Antibiotics to go home with
+Antibiotics to administer at home

 Written discharge instructions